Essyuge/Phase-1-project-Bookspreviews/README.md

 ## Project Description.

-### It's Website that users can use to add or delete books as they wish.
+### It's a single page Web Application that users can use to add or delete books as they wish.

 ## Project Setup Instructions